 The best and proven way to explore this diverse land is a good old road trip.
 A few months ago, itching for new places and road adventures, I stumbled upon pictures of Shoshone Falls.
 Located in Idaho, one of the U.S. largest natural waterfalls looked inspiring.
 After a few hours of thorough research, I already had a new road trip planned out.
 Boise to Yellowstone National Park road trip… It looked perfect on paper.
 It was time to give this road adventure a try.

 Why to Choose Boise to Yellowstone Road Trip

 As I mentioned earlier, Boise sits nearly 6 hours away from Yellowstone – a road trip that takes almost an entire day to complete.
 Most roadtrippers preferrer to fly into Salt Lake City, Utah, and drive for less than 5 hours to see natural wonders of Yellowstone National Park.

 I considered this city, instead of Boise, for our Yellowstone road trip at first as well.
 However, a few things reasoned me to hit the road in Idaho, exploring a few destinations in the Gem State before succumbing to the natural phenomena of Wyoming’s Yellowstone.

 Boise – Yellowstone Road Trip Wins…

 First, flying into Boise from Los Angeles can save you money.
-In the off-season, round-trip airfares from LAX to BOI are as low as $90.
-A similar, less than two-hour flight to Salt Lake City costs almost double
+During an off-season, round-trip airfares from LAX to BOI are as low as $90.
+A similar, less than two-hour flight to Salt Lake City costs almost double.

 Second, the route from Boise to Yellowstone encompasses remarkable destinations you can’t afford to miss on your road trip.
 I got my eyes on Shoshone Falls, but there’s a myriad of other interesting places to visit in Idaho.